Generic selectors

 Finally, the other consequence of an offense is the potential to cause suffering.
 As we mentioned in the previous section, evil can hurt or harm others.
 So, offenses not only tempt others, the sin of the offense can result in their suffering as well.

-PRINCIPLE: An offense can cause others to suffer.
+PRINCIPLE: An offense can cause others to SUFFER.

 Understanding the biblical meaning of offend will be very important when we get to the section on Matthew 18.
 But for now, let us move on to the next topic: repentance.